wolfy-online/.github/CODE_OF_CONDUCT.md

 ### 10. Final Statement

-wolfy.online Open Source Organization is committed to maintaining a professional, reliable, and engineering-focused ecosystem.
+Wolfy Open Source Organization is committed to maintaining a professional, reliable, and engineering-focused ecosystem.

 All contributors are expected to uphold these standards to ensure the long-term stability, scalability, and quality of the platform.